tytydraco/yessleep/out/Gargle.md

 We then walked through the dining room to the main hall.
 It was huge.

-'Imagine what this lace used to look like,' Heather cooed.
+'Imagine what this place used to look like,' Heather cooed.

 'Probably a lot nicer than it does now,' Vince replied, stepping over a fallen chair.